JuliaManifolds/Manopt.jl/docs/src/solvers/primal_dual_semismooth_Newton.md

 # [The Primal-dual Riemannian semismooth Newton Algorithm](@id PDRSSNSolver)

-The Primal-dual Riemannian semismooth Newton Algorithm is a second-order method derived from the [`ChambollePockSolver`](@ref).
+The Primal-dual Riemannian semismooth Newton Algorithm is a second-order method derived from the [`ChambollePock`](@ref).

 The aim is to solve an optimization problem on a manifold with a cost function of the form